SciTechCommunity/JavaVideos/1.4 Objects/objects.md

 Now what is going on here?
 Let's break it down

-First we are creating a **Reference variable** to an **Enemy** object called **bandit** to represent a bandit in our program.
+First, we are creating a **Reference variable** to an **Enemy** object called **bandit** to represent a bandit in our program.

-Next we're doing the Instantiation, using the `new` keyword and calling the **constructor** of the **Enemy** class.
+Next, we're doing the Instantiation, using the `new` keyword and calling the **constructor** of the **Enemy** class.
 We are setting 3 values: 15, 45, and 3.
 These will represent the Stamina, Health, and attack of our bandit.

-A **constructor** is called when you create your class and you can pass it values that you can then use internally For exemple:
+A **constructor** is called when you create your class and you can pass it values that you can then use internally.
+For example:

 ```java
 public Enemy(int stamina, int health, int attack)